Main query should be either cached or eliminated on primary site

 The "main query" is uncached.
 On the Commons main site (id=1), it's sometimes not needed at all (as in the case of the home page).
 In the vast majority of other cases, it's fetching the 'bp_pages' item; in these cases, we should be caching aggressively.
 Only rarely do we actually need a database query (as when loading CPTs).

-Updated by Boone Gorges almost 5 years ago
+Updated by Boone Gorges about 5 years ago

 - Status changed from New to Resolved